I·SPARC’s Commitment Statement to Safe Participation

 Should you have any questions regarding any of the resources below, please reach out to safesport@isparc.ca.

-1. Team BC Code of Conduct
+1. Codes of Conduct

-2. Criminal Record Checks
+2. Criminal Record Checks and Vulnerable Sector Checks

 3. How to File a Complaint or Raise a Concern